NotRequiem/screenshare-tool/README.md

 ## Currently in Development
 - Detections for executed files with special characters (like korean, russian, chinese, etc...)
 - Detections for executed files with special characters using Task Scheduler.
-- Detections for system time change on macro files.
 - Code optimizations for the official release.

 ## Features